-The addition of an executive director who was just 28 when he was hired last year to run the Museum at Central School has become the perfect blend of young and old at one of downtown Kalispell’s landmark buildings.
+The addition of an executive director who was just 28 when he was hired last year to run the Northwest Montana History Museum has become the perfect blend of young and old at one of downtown Kalispell’s landmark buildings.

 Jacob Thomas has brought new ideas and energy to the museum housed in the restored 1894 Central School, and he was just what the museum’s board of directors was looking for.

 “He’s good with social media and website management, and that’s something that we’ve needed help with,” board president Laurie Happ said in a recent Daily Inter Lake interview.
 “We think that he’ll be able to help us reach out and maybe reach people that we haven’t been able to get before.”

 The Detroit-area native said he first fell in love with history on a school field trip to Gettysburg in eighth grade when he, a friend and his dad were the only three people not to retreat back to the bus when offered a chance to explore the historic battlefield.
 “The three of us walked around and looked at all the monuments,” Thomas recalled.
 “And at that point I thought to myself, ‘you know, it seems like I like this stuff a lot more than other people my age.
 I think this is something I could probably do for a living.’”

 He earned a master’s degree in museum studies at Appalachian State, and worked for museums in two states before coming to Kalispell.
 A self-described Civil War buff in high school, Thomas believes his mix of modern schooling and passion for history — a subject typically reserved for adults many years his senior — keeps him balanced in his new job.

 There’s a fine line to walk, he said, between modernizing the museum and attracting a younger audience, but not alienating the longtime donors and members.
 “While you’re changing things you can’t forget about your base,” Thomas stressed.
 “Our base, and every museum’s base of donors and volunteers, is older than I am.”